 By now it should be clear that the regulation of body mass is all about detailed mass balances ("Mass In, Mass Out"), not about energy conservation ("Calories In, Calories Out").
 After all, we are talking about body mass.
-A recently proposed mass balance model (MBM) describes the temporal evolution of body weight and body composition under a wide variety of feeding experiments, and it seems to provide a highly accurate description of the very best human experimental feeding data [e.g., 1,3,4,5].
+A recently proposed mass balance model (MBM) describes the temporal evolution of body weight and body composition under a wide variety of feeding experiments, and it seems to provide a highly accurate description of the very best experimental human feeding data [e.g., 1,3,4,5].
 For example, we have compared head-to-head the predictions given by the MBM with the EBT-based model of Hall and coworkers, and the MBM seems to be superior to the EBT-based model [3].
+The difference in prediction accuracy is especially clear when the distribution of the macronutrient intake changes drastically, e.g., a low-carbohydrate diet vs. a high-carbohydrate diet.
 And the ranking of such models is determined by their predictive accuracy; this is the reason why such models are developed in the first place.
 I would like to emphasize that the MBM not only predicts the change in total body mass but also the change in fat mass.